 - peeling as the burn heals

 - extreme redness

 - very sore or painful skin

 - blisters that may break and ooze

-Eight home remedies to treat burns
+Eight home remedies

 Running cool water over the burn or scald immediately after it occurs is a well-known and effective treatment.

 There are many potential home remedies for burns that people can try.
 Unfortunately, some suggested remedies are not effective and can potentially cause the burn to get worse.